Bosskey

-Bosskey is an Indian actor, Radio Jockey, Cricketer, Television anchor, stand-up comedian and film critic working in the Tamil film and media industry.
+Bosskey is an Indian Film Actor, Radio Jockey, Cricketer, Television Anchor, stand-up comedian and film critic working in the Tamil film and media industry.

 Career

-He has anchored TV shows such as Hari Giri Assembly (1000 daily comedy interviews) and Siri Giri Station in Jaya TV and appeared in 18 Tamil films in comedy and character roles.
-He presented Sollunga Boss program (1000 shows) in Sun TV and Kashayam with Bosskey a Tamil cinema review program (300 film reviews) in YouTube's Indiaglitz Tamil channel.
-He has presented around 5000 radio shows in Radio Mirchi, Big FM and Suryan FM.
-He has also written 17000 jokes for Ananda Vikatan magazine.
-He also ran Giri Giri column in Ananda Vikatan.
-He hosted as a Stand-up comedian in Idhu Epdi Irukku show in Vijay TV.
-He also worked as an anchorman for Kishkinta's Manthira Arai.
-Bosskey's Indepth and Troll review of IPL 2020 can be seen on Behindwoods Air, YouTube channel after the end of every single match and the show is received well amongst the Tamil cricket fans.
+Bosskey has anchored Television Shows such as Hari Giri Assembly (1000 daily comedy interviews) and Siri Giri Station in Jaya TV and appeared in 18 Tamil films in comedy and character roles.
+Bosskey presented Sollunga Boss program (1000 shows) in Sun TV and Kashayam with Bosskey a Tamil cinema review program (300 film reviews) in YouTube's Indiaglitz Tamil channel.
+Bosskey has presented around 5000 Radio Shows in Radio Mirchi, Big FM and Suryan FM.
+Bosskey has also written 17000 jokes for Ananda Vikatan magazine.
+Bosskey also ran Giri Giri column in Ananda Vikatan.
+Bosskey hosted as a Stand-up comedian in Idhu Epdi Irukku in Star Vijay.
+Bosskey also worked as an Anchor for Kishkinta's Manthira Arai.
+Bosskey's Indepth and Troll review of Indian Premier League 2020 can be seen on Behindwoods Air, YouTube channel after the end of every single match and the show is received well amongst the Tamil Cricket Fans.